AnriMnwh/SWEIIassign1/readme.md

 # by Anari Manwah. student ID = 816024772.

 # Software Engineering II Assignment 1
 This project is based on the staff allocations assigned to me.
 Below is a list of commands that can be used to interact with the application.
-The assignment was done locally on PyCharm and committed to the repo.
+The assignment was done locally on PyCharm and committed to the repo through codespaces.
 It has three files of importance; **control_model.py**, **models.py**, and **wsgi.py** that were modified and created.
 I used the offical docs to help me with the formatting of the readme.